 - Make discipline the last option and if necessary how to use if correctly

 We help you meet socialization goals vital for your puppy’s development, while training you how to manage these rewarding opportunities.
 Socialization is probably the most important goal for raising a behaviorally healthy puppy, but the socialization period is over when the puppy is between 14-16 weeks, which means you have a lot of work to do.
 We help you with guidance how best to meet this goal.
 It’s not entirely achieved by attending puppy training, but should be continued for the first 2 years.
 An important consideration when trying to meet your socialization goal is keeping your puppy safe, not only from diseases but from bad experiences.
 Sometimes all it takes is one bad experience to ruin your puppy’s chance of success.
 Our community offers several options for meeting strangers and other dogs.
 We will cover these available options to assure your success.

-If children are in the home it is imperative you understand the benefits dog ownership provides children but also risks that occur when children and dogs get together.
+If children are in the home it’s important for you to understand the benefits dog ownership provides children but also any risks that can occur.

 This course can be used in conjunction with boarding and/or as a board and train program, cost for that service is estimated when arranging your board and training course, and is based on your dog’s present behavior.
-A behavior consult may be required to evaluate your dog’s behavior.
+A behavior consult might be necessary to evaluate your dog’s behavior.

 Visit http://www.responsibledog.net/services.html for Payment Options and Select Training Program.